Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident-types/trident-account.md

 Trident Account is a wrapper around `AccountMeta`, `SnapshotAccount` and `AccountId`.

-`AccountMeta` is type which is used within `Transaction`, it specifies account address, `isSigner` and `isWritable` flags.
+`AccountMeta` is a type which is used within `Transaction`, it specifies account address, `isSigner` and `isWritable` flags.

 `SnapshotAccount` is Trident's custom type which is used to capture account state before and after the transaction.

-`AccountId` is randomly generated number which is used to identify account within its corresponding `AccountStorage`.
+`AccountId` is a randomly generated number which is used to identify account within its corresponding `AccountStorage`.

 ```rust